phaze9/SummerOfCode/Week 4.md

        export class AppComponent { }
        ```
      - And add it on a new line after the code block you just inserted
+     - Use the tab key to indent the new code block by two spaces
  - Start the mobile app
    ```
    tns preview